If you’re here, you’re probably already familiar with the text-based worlds unique to MUDs.

 Plus, I’m not going to go to them and ask them to use better sounds.
 I’m picky and I know that, so I take it upon myself to make sounds that I’m good with hearing 30-50 times in a fight.”

-MUD sounds are a great way to elevate the text-based gaming experience, but there’s no one-size-fits-all approach that will work perfectly for all players.
+MUD sounds are a great way to elevate the text-based gaming experience, but there’s no one-size-fits-all pack that will suit everyone perfectly.

-That’s it for today’s blog post, but in the future, I’ll be working on a guide to help you create your own soundpack step-by-step.
+That’s it for today, but in the future, I hope to work on a guide to help you create your own soundpack step-by-step.

 Frequently Asked Questions